Getting started with Semgrep CLI

 Semgrep is at its best when used to continuously scan code.
 Check out Semgrep in CI to learn how to get results where you already work: GitHub, GitLab, Slack, Jira, and more.
 To get results even earlier in the development process, such as in a Git pre-commit hook or VS Code, check the available Semgrep extensions.

-Check out Semgrep App to integrate CI with PR or MR comments, monitor progress, host private rules (paid tier), and much more!
+Check out Semgrep Cloud Platform (SCP) to integrate Semgrep scans into your CI environment with PR or MR comments, monitor progress, host private rules (Team and Enterprise tiers), and much more!

 We release new Semgrep versions often!
-See upgrading for more details.
+See Updating for more details.